Herseninstituut/.github/profile/README.md

 ## For NIN developers and scientists

-The Github Herseninstituut can host your repository at any stage of development.
-You can create a new repository here, fork your current project and continue here, or import your final code ready to publish and share.
+The Github Herseninstituut can host your public or private repository at any stage of development.
+At Github Herseninstituut, you can create a new repository, fork your current project and continue, or import your final code ready to publish and share.

+### Becoming a member of Github Herseninstituut

+If you are a member of the NIN and have a Github account, please email the NIN data manager Chris van der Togt or Alexander Heimel from your NIN email account and give your Github username to receive an invitation to become member of Github Herseninstituut site.

 ### Requesting a Github Academic account